Now Hiring: SCA Senior Policy Analyst

 EXAMPLE OF DUTIES:

-• Other duties as assigned.
+• Other duties as assigned by the Executive Director.

 EXPERIENCE, QUALIFICATIONS, KNOWLEDGE, SKILLS:

-• Education and experience equivalent to a bachelor’s degree and two years of progressively responsible experience in policy analysis, public administration, intergovernmental affairs, or a related area.
+• Education and experience equivalent to a bachelor’s degree and five years of progressively responsible experience in policy analysis, public administration, intergovernmental affairs, or a related area.
 An advanced degree in public policy or a related field may substitute for one year of experience;

 • High degree of initiative, including the ability to work independently and handle numerous projects and assignments simultaneously;